 The first thing you see when watching Vorhees’ tape is his physical demeanor.
 He’s always looking for work as a pass or run blocker and comes equipped with a hot motor.
 The USC OL is a menace in the ground game, using his opponent’s momentum against them.
 It’s not uncommon to see Vorhees on top of the defensive lineman when the whistle blows.

 Although his arm length isn’t exceptional, Vorhees has a wide 6’6″ frame with functional lower body strength.
-He can effectively pool, turn, and seal in the ground game, and moving to the second level isn’t an issue.
+He can effectively pool, turn, and seal in the ground game, and moving to the second level isn’t an issue (although locating defenders can be).
 His grip and core strength allow him to move defenders against their will, even if he doesn’t instantly win with leverage.

 And in pass pro, that combination affords an entrenched anchor.
 Vorhees has flashed the ability to reset his hands to regain leverage.
 Additionally, he has excellent movement skills at guard, which he exhibited when starting at left tackle in 2021.
 While he shouldn’t be viewed as an OT prospect, Vorhees does have the athleticism, light feet, and frame to be considered an emergency depth piece there.